kingsdigitallab/kdl-vqa/README.md

 | ollama         | [minicpm-v](https://ollama.com/library/minicpm-v)                                                 |                                          | 8b:Q4_0    | 7    | 1:28  |         |   |
 | ollama         | [granite3.2-vision](https://ollama.com/library/granite3.2-vision)                                 |                                          | 2b:Q4_K_M  | 13   | UNRESPONSIVE  |         |   |

-Tested on Ubuntu 22.04 LTD, 128GB RAM, RTX 4090 (24GB VRAM), AMD Ryzen Threadripper 1950X 16-Core Processor, CUDA 12.2, Nvidia driver 535.183.01.
+*Tested on Ubuntu 22.04 LTD, 128GB RAM, RTX 4090 (24GB VRAM), AMD Ryzen Threadripper 1950X 16-Core Processor, CUDA 12.2, Nvidia driver 535.183.01.
 2025/03/05.
 Ollama 0.5.13.
 Four images and four questions.
 The duration does not always include time to load the model.
 But always excludes download.
 VRAM is rounded up.
 Largest image is 7360x4912.
 Models resize the images in different ways, which may affect processing speed and quality of answers.
-OOM: out of memory error.
+OOM: out of memory error.*

--o enables flash attention (which requires Ampere, Ada, or Hopper) to reduce memory usage and may increase speed.
-Without it Qwen would require extremely large amount of VRAM (> 100GB) for a medium/large image (~3000x3000px).
+*-o flag, when passed to bvqa, enables flash attention (which requires Ampere, Ada, or Hopper GPUs) to reduce memory usage and may increase speed.
+Without it Qwen would require extremely large amount of VRAM (> 100GB) for a larger image (~3000x3000px).*

-### describers
+### Describers

+#### moondream

 **moondream-*-int8** models work on CPU only.
 The model name and version refer to the filename and version stored on github moondream repository.

 **vikhyatk/moondream2** model works on GPU only.
 It's name and version match those on the Hugging Face model card.

+#### ollama

 **ollama** model names refer to the exact names used by ollama to pull or run them.
 The version refers to the size (e.g. 2b) and quantisation.
 If unspecified, the default size and quantisation are as specified on ollama library.